P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors: Introduction

-In this work, we first investigate complementary regularization strategies to construct a strong baseline, maximizing aspects such as prediction completeness, sensitivity to semantic boundaries, and robustness against noisy labeling.
-We then propose a new Class-Specific Adversarial Erasing strategy, comprising the adversarial training between the generator and a second, not-so-ordinary network (discriminator): the generator must learn class-specific masks that erase all discriminant features presented to the pretrained discriminator.
+\begin{enumerate} \item \textbf{NOC-CSE:} We propose a new Class-Specific Adversarial Erasing strategy comprising the adversarial training between the generator and a second (not-so-ordinary) network (discriminator): the generator must learn class-specific masks that erase all discriminant features presented to the pretrained discriminator.
 In turn, the discriminator must learn new class-discriminative features.
-Our setup explores the features available more effectively, resulting in the coarse segmentation priors with higher quality.
-Finally, we propose an extension of the unsupervised saliency detector C²AM~\cite{xie2022c2am}, incorporating ``hints'' of salient regions previously learned.
-Its pseudo saliency maps are used to devise better pixel affinity maps~\cite{ahn2018learning}, employed in the refinement of the priors, implying in segmentation proposals with superior quality and competitive \textit{mean Intersection over Union} (mIoU) results over the Pascal VOC 2012~\cite{everingham2015pascal} and MS COCO 2014~\cite{lin2014microsoft} datasets.
+Our setup explores the features space more effectively, resulting in the segmentation priors with higher quality. \item \textbf{C²AM-H:} We propose an extension of the unsupervised saliency detector C²AM~\cite{xie2022c2am} that incorporates ``hints'' of salient regions learned in a weakly supervised setting. \item \textbf{Salient affinity labels:} We propose an alternative to the well-established affinity maps (employed in the training of the Affinity Network~\cite{ahn2018learning}) that leverages the learned pseudo-saliency masks to determine reliable regions in the priors, leading to more accurate affinity measurements, and, thus, refined pseudo-semantic segmentation maps with superior quality. \end{enumerate}